Gulph Mills, Pennsylvania: Revolutionary War

-The middle third of the Isaac Hughes House likely served as General George Washington's headquarters from December 13 to 19, 1778.

-General George Washington created an ammunition depot at Gulph Mills prior to the October 4, 1777 Battle of Germantown.
+The Continental Army created an ammunition depot at Gulph Mills prior to the October 4, 1777, Battle of Germantown.
 Located some 15 miles outside the (then) borders of Philadelphia, the hills surrounding the village made the depot defensible using relatively few troops.

-The December 5 to 8, 1777 Battle of White Marsh was the year's last major engagement between British and American forces.
-General Washington crossed to the west side of the Schuylkill River and made the Isaac Hughes House in Gulph Mills, later named "Poplar Grove," his headquarters.
+The December 5–8, 1777, Battle of White Marsh was the year's last major engagement between British and American forces.
+General George Washington crossed to the west side of the Schuylkill River and made the Isaac Hughes House in Gulph Mills, later named "Poplar Lane", his headquarters.
 Gulph Mills was one of three sites he considered for the Continental Army's winter quarters, but Valley Forge, some 9 miles (14.5 km) west, was his final choice.

 The main Continental Army assembled at Gulph Mills, beginning December 13, 1777.
 On December 19, it broke camp and some 12,000 soldiers marched en masse to winter quarters at Valley Forge.

 Lieutenant-Colonel Aaron Burr remained at Gulph Mills, commanding a military picket at the south entrance to the gorge.

 In 1892, the Gulph Mills encampment was commemorated by a monument erected by the Pennsylvania Society of Sons of the Revolution.
 It consists of a bronze plaque inlaid into a boulder.

 Hanging Rock

 Another attraction of Gulph Mills is "Hanging Rock," the surviving remnant of a natural arch created by Gulph Creek that collapsed millennia ago.
 Hanging Rock has long been associated with Washington and the Revolutionary War, because the main Continental Army passed by it on the march to Valley Forge.
 It is located in the gorge through which the creek and Pennsylvania Route 320 both pass.
 PennDOT has sought to remove Hanging Rock for safety reasons, but preservationists have battled such action since at least 1917.

 In January 2020, a construction project began to reconstruct and realign PA 320 away from Hanging Rock.
 A gradual curve was added to the northbound lane to bypass the rock, and the southbound lane's curve was cantilevered outward over Gulph Creek.
 Construction was completed in June 2022 at a cost of $9.2 million.

-Both the Stone Bridge over Gulph Creek (1789) and Hanging Rock are listed on the National Register of Historic Places.
+Poplar Lane, the Stone Bridge over Gulph Creek (1789) and Hanging Rock are listed on the National Register of Historic Places.